methanal/SceneSpark/api/README.md

 - 🎉 **Microservices Architecture**: Frontend and backend services are decoupled and deployed using Docker Compose for seamless integration and scalability.
 - 🎉 **On-Premise Deployment**: Easily deploy on your own physical servers or data centers for enhanced security and privacy.
 - 🔜 **(Coming Soon) Multi-LLM Integration**: Import multiple LLM, including self-hosted.
-- 🚧 **RAG**: Retrieval-Augmented Generation for enhanced scene extraction.
+- 🚧 **RAG**: Retrieval-Augmented Generation for enhanced scene extraction.Video Distillation, Knowledge Base
 - 🚧 **OCR Clipper**: Extracts scenes based on text recognition from video frames.

 ## Acknowledgements